hapax/hapax.github.io/assets/mindjam.md

 This ties the loop between Epitectuss notion of willing reality and Nietzsche's will of life.

-This notion of long-term stability this helps us reach a more nuanced view of how choices contribute to who they, since it is not the short-term regret that matters, but rather, *the role they play in the ensemble*.
+This notion of long-term stability helps us reach a more nuanced view of how choices contribute to who they, since it is not the short-term regret that matters, but rather, *the role they play in the ensemble*.